denizgursoy/inpu/README.md

 ```

 ## Request Bodies
-Request body can be `io.Reader` or any value.
-If no marshaler found, JSON marshaler is used by default.
-You can also use
+Request body must be `inpu.Requester`.
+You can use
 following functions to create request body in the specific formats.

 ```go